Vulnerability Assessment Reporting: The Complete Guide for Beginners

 What should a vulnerability assessment report contain?

-Generally speaking, there is no unified reporting template that has to be maintained by everyone, even for compliance purposes, unless you’re trying to adhere to PCI-DSS, which has its own specific requirements.
+Generally speaking, there is no unified vulnerability report template that has to be maintained by everyone, even for compliance purposes, unless you’re trying to adhere to PCI-DSS, which has its own specific requirements.

 Typically, a vulnerability assessment report will show you the raw number of vulnerabilities detected in your systems at a point in time.
 Of course, in an ideal scenario, you want your vulnerability report to contain nothing = zero issues.